prik73/mediasoup-concept-2/readme.md

 this is a basic but deep implementation of mediasoup. it utilizes **node.js**, **docker**, and **mediasoup** to establish a media server featuring hot-reloading capability through `watchify`.

----

 ## what this project uses

 it uses docker to create an ubuntu image, and inside it, our project will run. the project uses mediasoup (using node.js, obviously), docker-compose for making the container.

----

-## 📁 file structure

-.
-├── dockerfile # instructions to build the docker image ├── docker-compose.yml # docker compose config to run the container └── src/ # your application code
-    ├── package.json
-    ├── index.js
-    └── ...

----

 ## requirements to run

--> a working laptop running linux or wsl (mac will be fine too, i dunno). docker, dockercompose, and just this. and internet.
+-> a working laptop running linux or wsl (mac will be fine too, i dunno).

----
+->docker,
+->dockercompose, and just this.
+->and internet (to clone this repo).

 ## how to run